Skip to main contentAccessibility Statement

 Young people may progress to a higher education course (degree level) at university when they are 18 if they achieve the required qualifications.

-An EHC plan automatically ends once a young person moves into higher education.
+An EHC plan automatically ends once a young person moves into Higher Education.
 However, extra support is still available.
 Universities have duties under the Equality Act 2010 to make reasonable adjustments for disabled students.
 This can include support such as flexible seminar times, support for study skills or access to specialist computer software.

-A planned transition to Higher Education should be as smooth as possible.
 Once the young person’s place has been confirmed at a Higher Education Institution, if the young person asks them to, the local authority must pass a copy of their EHC plan to the relevant person in that institution at the earliest opportunity.

 Students with higher needs may qualify for a Disabled Students’ Allowance to fund specific help such as note takers, sign language interpreters or computer equipment.